MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Experiment Setup

-Factuality metrics assess how factual the model's generated content is. \citet{xie2023prag} introduces the \textit{Entailment Ratio}, which measures how many statements are supported by existing reviews of the same item.
+For factuality evaluation, \citet{xie2023prag} introduces the \textit{Entailment Ratio}, which measures how many statements are supported by existing reviews of the same item.
 However, the generated content can synthesize aspects and opinions from multiple reviews, which the \textit{Entailment Ratio} metric may incorrectly classify as "unfactual."
-To address the above issue, We propose \tbf{Item-wise Feature Matching Ratio (iFMR)}.
-We treat the collection of extracted features\footnote{We use "features" interchangeably with "aspect terms", because \citet{li2020nete} refer to aspect terms as features and use it in naming the proposed automatic metrics.} in one restaurant's reviews as its "menu"; our rationale is that if the generated content contains any feature from the menu, it is "factual."
+To address the above issue, we propose \tbf{Item-wise Feature Matching Ratio (iFMR)}.
+We treat the collection of extracted features\footnote{We use "features" interchangeably with "aspect terms" as \citet{li2020nete} refer to aspect terms as features in their proposed metrics.} in one restaurant's reviews as its "menu"; our rationale is that if the generated content contains any feature from the menu, it is "factual."
 Formally,

 \( \hat{E}_{u,i} \) is the generated sentence for a user-item pair; \( F_i \) is the set of features associated with item \( i \) extracted from all training set reviews of that item; \( \delta(x) = 1 \) if \( x \) is true and \( \delta(x) = 0 \) otherwise.